18 Best User Acceptance Testing (UAT) Tools in 2024

 Cons: You may need other tools for other aspects of UX and UAT testing.

-Alternatives: Useberry and Hotjar
+Alternatives: Useberry and Hotjar.

 Pricing: Starts at $89/month, with tailored plans available.